 Focus groups – Small group sessions where Senior Management shares important corporate information and opens the floor for suggestions.

-Team meetings – Allow time for individual groups to communicate with each other.
+Team meetings – Allow time for individual groups to communicate with each other (allowing a live answering service to take some or all of your phone calls is a great way to free your staff up for this).
 This allows employees to work as a team to overcome many of the daily obstacles they face.

 Observation – Spend time on-the-job with your employees in an effort to put yourself in their position and better identify areas of opportunity.